 The specific volume of the fluid is reciprocal to the density of the fluid so its unit of measurement in the SI system is m3/kg.
 This item is important for the gases.

 It is the reciprocal of the bulk modulus of elasticity, the ratio of compressive stress to volumetric strain defined as K.

 Where bulk modulus is the ratio of volumetric stress and volumetric strain,

 A liquid creates an interface with the second liquid or gas.
-The surface energy per unit area of the interface is known as surface tension coefficient of surface tension.
-It also described as the tensile force on surface of the liquid in contact with a gas, such that the contact surface acts like a membrane under tension.
+The surface energy per unit area of the interface is known as the surface tension coefficient of surface tension.
+It is also described as the tensile force on the surface of the liquid in contact with a gas, such that the contact surface acts as a membrane under tension.

 Liquids have both cohesion and adhesion and both are forms of molecular attraction.

 - Cohesion allows a liquid to resist tensile stress

 - Adhesion allows it to adhere to another body.